MasonM/avsh/README.md

   config.vm.synced_folder '/home/masonm/asci/', '/var/www/jci'
 ```

-# Requirements
+# Caveats and Requirements

+avsh has to make several assumptions in order to achieve its performance goals,
+which means it may not be appropriate for your setup.
+In particular:

-* Linux or OS X. Probably will work on other Unices, but it's only been tested
+* Only Linux and OS X are supported.
+Probably will work on other Unices, but
-  on Ubuntu 15.10 and OS X 10.11.
+  it's only been tested on Ubuntu 15.10 and OS X 10.11.
-* OpenSSH 5.6+
+* Complex Vagrantfiles that have side-effects (e.g. IO operations) may not be
+  parsed correctly.
+* SSH connection details are cached, and must be manually cleared with
+  `avsh --reconnect` if changed.
-* Vagrant 1.0+
+* If Vagrant is not installed using the [standard installer](https://www.vagrantup.com/downloads.html),
+  avsh may not be able to find your Vagrant environment.

 # Installation